Texas Rain Catcher Award Details

 The Texas Water Development Board announces the Texas Rain Catcher Award, a rainwater harvesting competition and recognition program that since 2007, has promoted the technology, educated the public, and recognized excellence in the application of rainwater harvesting systems in Texas.

-**New for 2021: Completion of the application form will now be required as part of the Texas Rain Catcher Award submittal process.**
+**Completion of the application form is required as part of the Texas Rain Catcher Award submittal process.**

 The competition is open to all individuals, companies, organizations, municipalities, and other local and state governmental entities in Texas including former employees of the TWDB.
 However, current employees of the TWDB and TWDB Board members are not eligible to enter the competition.